 Progress offers the leading platform for developing and deploying mission-critical business applications.
-We empower enterprises and independent software vendors (ISVs) to build and deliver cognitive-first applications, that harness big data to derive business insights and competitive advantage.
-We offer leading technologies for easily building powerful user interfaces across any type of device, a reliable, scalable and secure backend platform to deploy modern applications, leading data connectivity to all sources, and award-winning predictive analytics that brings the power of machine learning to any organization.
-Over 1,700 ISVs, 80,000 enterprise customers, and 2 million developers rely on Progress to power their applications.
+Progress empowers enterprises and independent software vendors (ISVs) to build and deliver cognitive-first applications that harness big data to derive business insights and competitive advantage.
+Progress offers leading technologies for easily building powerful user interfaces across any type of device, a reliable, scalable and secure backend platform to deploy modern applications, leading data connectivity to all sources, and award-winning predictive analytics that brings the power of machine learning to any organization.
+Over 1,700 ISVs, 100,000 enterprise customers, and 2 million developers rely on Progress to power their applications.
 We operate as three distinct segments: OpenEdge, Data Connectivity and Integration, and Application Development and Deployment.

 Beginning in late October 2016, with the appointment of Yogesh Gupta as our new Chief Executive Officer, our Board of Directors and executive management team undertook a comprehensive review of our strategy and operations, including our expectations for fiscal year 2017 results.
-Based on this review, we reduced our future growth expectations with respect to the product lines within our Application Development and Deployment reporting unit.